amath570aut2015/am570a2015/sphinx/codes.rst

 and you will find them in the `codes` directory.

-Some of the Jupyter notebooks below were used in connection with the video lectures recorded for :ref:`5oct2015`.
+Some of the Jupyter notebooks below were used in connection with video lectures, see :ref:`notes`.

 - `Aliasing.ipynb
   <http://nbviewer.ipython.org/url/faculty.washington.edu/rjl/classes/am570a2015/_static/Aliasing.ipynb>`_